<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=376199849502136&amp;ev=PageView&amp;noscript=1">

 • Donate

 • Purge toy bins/closets/rooms.
 If you have kids, this is a must!
 Toys and games can pile up quickly and create a ton of clutter.
 If you have anxiety about accidentally getting rid of a beloved toy, set it aside in a cardboard box in a separate room.
 If your child goes a month or two without asking for it, it's pretty safe to say it can be donated.
-You can also get organized with toys by creating special bins, shelving, or cabinets for easy toy storage.
+You can also get organized with toys by creating special bins, shelving, or cabinets for easy storage.

 If You Have an Entire Weekend

 Spending an entire weekend on decluttering or organizing your home may seem like a solid plan, but beware of burnout.
-Take on the tasks listed above, but be sure to schedule in breaks and even an activity or two away from your home.
+Take on the tasks listed above, but be sure to schedule breaks and even an activity or two away from your home.
 If you find yourself getting into a "just trash it!" mentality, you may be close to burnout and accidentally toss some items that could be donated.
 Take it slow, and chip away at it over time.

 It's a good idea to adopt these decluttering and organizing tactics on a regular basis.
-This not only helps keep your home clean, but can also alleviate the anxiety that can come when we let stuff start to pile up.
+This not only helps keep your home clean but can also alleviate the anxiety that can come when we let stuff start to pile up.

 You can also set yourself up for success by getting creative with how/where you store things.
 If you're working with limited space (or just want to be inspired!) check out our blog with DIY Tips on how to make the best of a small space.